-The City is a participant in the Lake Nacimiento Water Project and has secured a 4,000 acre-feet per year water entitlement.
-The recently adopted connection fees and water rates will provide the funds needed to construct a new surface-water treatment plant.
-The design of the facility is underway and is planned to be online by 2015.
-In addition to a new water treatment plant, connection fees and water rates will provide for the ongoing operations and maintenance of all City water infrastructure.
+The City is a participant in the Lake Nacimiento Water Project and has secured a 6,488 acre-feet per year water entitlement.
+The water connection fees and water rates provided the funds needed to construct, operate and maintain the City's surface-water treatment plant.
+In addition to the water treatment plant, connection fees and water rates provide for the ongoing operations and maintenance of all City water infrastructure.

-The use of Lake Nacimiento water will enable the City to reduce its dependency on the Paso Robles Groundwater Basin, and provide a reliable long-term water supply for the City.
+The use of Lake Nacimiento water allows the City to reduce its dependency on the Paso Robles Groundwater Basin, and provide a reliable long-term water supply for the City.
 The City’s historical and projected water supplies are shown in the chart below.

 Over the years, the City has dedicated itself to producing drinking water that meets or exceeds all state and federal drinking water standards.
 You can download the entire Water Quality Report here or pick one up at Water Services in City Hall at 1000 Spring Street.

 Water-quality samples are taken throughout the City are tested regularly.
 The samples are sent to an independent laboratory for analysis, insuring compliance with all state and federal regulations.
 On a weekly basis tests are conducted for coliform bacteria as an early indicator for pathogenic contamination.

 The Citys water is regulated by numerous agencies under many laws.
 Some of the agencies that monitor are:

 - California Department of Health Services